-Studies point to phenomena that seem inconsistent with a simple consumption-calorie summary.
-Still, I have not found the whole explanation anywhere, and therefore, I present an explanation that is much simpler than one might think.
-Energy and matter, as we know, cannot be lost.
-However, they are counted differently in different routing, sometimes perceived as having negative calories.
+- Studies point to phenomena that seem inconsistent with a simple consumption-calorie summary.
+Still, I have not found the whole explanation anywhere, and therefore, I present a consistent new theory that is much simpler than one might think.
+Energy and matter, as we know, cannot vanish.
+However, calories are counted differently in different routes and are sometimes perceived as having negative calories.
 (There is no such situation)

-Surprisingly, processed foods make us gain weight much faster than the same calories of natural foods.
+Surprisingly, processed foods make us gain weight much faster than natural foods, which contain the same calories.
 The nutrients we eat and drink and the calories they carry cannot vanish, but they can be redirected to other non-energy, "non-countable" purposes.

-• The portion of food dedicated to tissue regeneration varies depending on the body's requirements and diet quality and quantity.
+- The portion of food dedicated to tissue regeneration varies depending on the body's requirements and diet quality and quantity.
 The rest is converted into energy and fat and influences body weight.
-Surprisingly! - Processed foods make us gain weight much faster than the same equal calories of natural foods.
+Surprisingly! - Processed foods make us gain weight much faster than natural foods, which contain the same calories.
 Not all calories are equal.

-Since the routing of food between the two primary uses (tissue building and maintenance, as opposed to available energy and fat accumulation) is not fixed and differs from person to person, summing the calories in food and beverages is inaccurate.
+Since food routing between the two primary uses (tissue building and maintenance, as opposed to available energy and fat accumulation) is not fixed and differs from person to person, summing the calories in food and beverages is inaccurate.

 The negative calories idea, with a completely different approach.